spcourse/python/en/installing/computer/windows/index.md

 ### Quick installation test

 To test whether each of our steps has been done correctly, we will write a small program named "hello".
-Open Atom and create a new file named `hello.py`.
+Open Pulsar and create a new file named `hello.py`.
 In this program, place the following code:

     print('Hello, world!')